johnatos7/liken/README.md

-Don't worry, all the things above are uploaded to my google drive can be downloaded thru this link: https://drive.google.com/file/d/0BxmXGz6F4r_nYjlqeXV1QXFtM1E/edit?usp=sharing
+Don't worry, all the libraries above are uploaded to my google drive can be downloaded thru this link: https://drive.google.com/file/d/0BxmXGz6F4r_nYjlqeXV1QXFtM1E/edit?usp=sharing